jamesHasura/hasura_action_transform/README.md

 ## Overview

-Hasura REST Connectors allow you to add different transforms to the default HTTP request.
-You can also use context variables in the transforms to achieve dynamic behavior for each request.
+Hasura enables you to add different transforms to the default HTTP request & response.

 The starter kit can be broken into two parts: